 Orphan pages are web pages that are no longer navigable for users to discover.
 These pages don’t have direct paths for search bots to find them, but they live on the website.
 There are countless reasons why this happens, but I want to display how to find orphan pages and how to fix them for crawl budget optimization in SEO.
 The tools that I use for this analysis are Screaming Frog and Screaming Frog Log File Analysis.
 Combining a recent crawl against a log file will show the orphan pages that ultimately hurt your SEO efforts.
 If you were thinking about how to find orphan pages on a website, you’ve come to the right place.

-If you are looking for help with these steps below, I’m a Boston SEO who can help with this.
+If you are looking for help with these steps below, I’m a New York SEO who can help with this.

 Import a Crawl

 Downloading a recent crawl from Screaming Frog is the first step in this process.
 The next step is to import the URL data by clicking on the import tab in the tool.
 Drag and drop the new crawl into the log file section, so you have the logs and crawl data together.
 The next step is to use the URLs tab to uncover the issues if they exist.

 Only using a regular crawl with Screaming Frog will fall short in this type of analysis.
 When you combine the “Not in URL Data” with a log file, you will see if orphan pages exist.
 Orphan pages mean that they live in your domain, but Google and Bing were unable to get to them since there is no clear path.

 Crawl budget exists with Google and Bing.
 If you want to learn more about what this is, you can click on this link that talks about crawl budget.
 Both search engines can’t crawl a website for an infinite amount of time, so you can’t waste their crawl budget.
 Cleaning up orphan pages is a fantastic step in creating a clear crawl the next time they visit your website.